Tallahassee, Florida: Public safety

-Established in 1826, the Tallahassee Police Department once claimed to be the oldest police department in the Southern United States, and the second-oldest in the U.S., preceded only by the Philadelphia Police Department (established in 1758).
+Established in 1826, the Tallahassee Police Department once claimed to be the oldest police department in the Southern United States and the second-oldest in the U.S., preceded only by the Philadelphia Police Department (established in 1758).
 The Boston Police Department was established in 1838 and larger East Coast cities followed with New York City and Baltimore in 1845.
 However, this is proven incorrect.
 Pensacola, Florida, for example, had a municipal police force as early as 1821.

 There are over 800 sworn law enforcement officers in Tallahassee.
-Law enforcement services are provided by the Tallahassee Police Department, the Leon County Sheriff's Office, the Florida Department of Law Enforcement, Florida Capitol Police, Florida State University Police Department, Florida A&M University Police Department, the Tallahassee Community College Police Department, the Florida Highway Patrol, and the Florida Fish and Wildlife Conservation Commission.
+Law enforcement services are provided by the Tallahassee Police Department, the Leon County Sheriff's Office, the Florida Department of Law Enforcement, Florida Capitol Police, Florida State University Police Department, Florida A&M University Police Department, the Tallahassee State College Police Department, the Florida Highway Patrol, and the Florida Fish and Wildlife Conservation Commission.

 The Tallahassee Growth Management Building Inspection Division is responsible for issuing permits and performing inspections of public and private buildings in the city limits.
 These duties include the enforcement of the Florida Building Codes and the Florida Fire Protection Codes.
 These standards are present to protect life and property.
 The Tallahassee Building Department is one of 13 Accredited Building Departments in the United States.

 The Federal Bureau of Investigation, United States Marshals Service, Immigration and Customs Enforcement, Bureau of Alcohol, Tobacco, Firearms and Explosives, Secret Service and Drug Enforcement Administration have offices in Tallahassee.
 The United States District Court for the Northern District of Florida is based in Tallahassee.

 Fire and rescue services are provided by the Tallahassee Fire Department and Leon County Emergency Medical Services.

 Hospitals in the area include Tallahassee Memorial Healthcare, Capital Regional Medical Center and HealthSouth Rehabilitation Hospital of Tallahassee.